 Her voice echoes and bounces off the walls in my head, my heart dropping to the pit of my stomach.
 I did that.
 I made her hate me.
 An intense emotion boils over, causing my hands to shake and for the beast in me to rampage in my skull; growling and snarling.
-I grit my teeth together my body heating up, soon enough, I take off deeper into the woods peeling off the only piece of clothing I wore before the beast bursts from beneath my skin in a ball of burning fire.
+I grit my teeth together my body heating up, soon enough, I take off deeper into the woods farther away from where she resided before the beast bursts from beneath my skin in a ball of burning fire.
 My bones pop and rearrange and my muscles stretch to accommodate the change, my legs reverting into hinds and my body dropping to the ground, not long after I’m weaving through the trees on four legs.

 I tear at shrubs, claw at the roots of trees and everything in my path, this was anger toward myself, my decision and how I’m acting.
-I don’t deserve her as she said, she’s been waiting for two years and a half for me to stop wallowing in my disbelief and heartache and finally take that next step.
-I was pathetic.
+I don’t deserve her as she said, she’s been waiting two years for me to stop wallowing in my disbelief and heartache and finally take that next step.
+I’m pathetic.
 We run until day gives into night, blanketing the woods black, without realizing it the beast takes me on a familiar route, giving me the reins of control as we trot to the back of a familiar house.

-I barely made it to hear the sound of the front door slamming shut.
-The lights from the living room illuminate shadows from the open curtains.
+I barely made it when the sound of the front door slamming shut is heard.
+The lights from the living room illuminate shadows and colors from the open curtains.

 “Samantha, honey?” a woman calls out, my ears twitch to catch every word.

-Feet stump against the floorboard and soon, her short frame passes the window without a glance my way, not that I expected her to.
+Feet stump against the floorboard, soon, her short frame passing the window without a glance my way, not that I expected her to.

 “Not now, Mom,” I hear her whisper with a hoarse voice.

 I can tell she’s been crying from the tone of her voice, all the screaming she’s done.
-I hear her bound up the steps, wisps of her hair flowing behind her, the sound of her footfalls disappearing down the hall and into her bedroom where the sound of the lock is her: echoing in the hollow space of my mind.
+I hear her bound up the steps, wisps of her hair flowing behind her from the open curtains, the sound of her footfalls disappearing down the hall and into her bedroom where the sound of the lock is heard: echoing in the hollow space of my mind.
 Samantha’s mother pauses at the bottom of the steps, knowing she heard the sound of the door locking, halting any of her advances.